jamesthesken/jamesthesken.github.io/about/index.md

 comments: false
 ---

 Welcome!
-Hope you check out the rest of the site for more information about my projects and some other things I'm interested in.
+Hope you check out the rest of the site for projects and some other things I'm interested in.
 I grew up on Kauai and surfed everyday for the most part.
-Send me an e-mail, I'd love to talk.

-## What I'm usually working on:
+## Some of the topics you'll find on this site:
+* Autonomous robotic gardening systems
+* How I spent 2 summers flying a drone for America's largest coffee farm
+* Rapid prototyping
-* Machine learning for computer vision.
+* Computer vision and machine learning
-* Embedded systems with the <a href="https://grogdata.soest.hawaii.edu/project_info/"><b> Marine Embedded Systems Hui at the University of Hawaii. </b></a>
-* Drones

-## Some hard skills:
+I started mechanical engineering at the University of Hawaii with professional development goals in mind:

+1. Be the well-rounded engineer I met during my first internship at the Hawaii Space Flight Laboratory.
+2. Bridge the gap between mechanical design and software to control it by learning all I could about programming and small electronics.
+3. Work on skills that are irreplaceable for the next technological revolution.

+Since I started school in 2014 I've worked on developing skills in:
 * Python
+* Javascript
-* HTML & CSS
+* C++
 * Arduino, Raspberry Pi, etc.
-* Tensorflow
 * Solidworks
 * 3D printing
+* HTML & CSS

+Ask anyone that knows me and they'll tell you I am constantly evolving.

+Looking for ways to improve myself, while bolstering the relationships with those around me.

+Humans are great at adapting.